 The “Micro‑Revision” Routine

 Every night, before bed, pick one concept—say, “the principle of federalism in the context of the Tenth Amendment.”
 Write a one‑sentence definition, list two historical examples, and note one modern relevance.
-That said, sleep on it, and when you wake, test yourself on that single sentence.
+And sleep on it, and when you wake, test yourself on that single sentence.
 Over a month, you’ll have a living, breathing glossary that you can pull from instantly during the exam.

 What Happens When You Master the “Chunk‑and‑Cue” System?